2 Guns: Production

 The film is an adaption of the comic series of the same name by Steven Grant.
 However, it has been noted by the Observer that it can also be seen as evocative of the 1973 thriller Charley Varrick.
 The pictures have similar plots and in both cases the bank being robbed is in a town named Tres Cruces.

 Filming took place in New Orleans, Louisiana, and areas throughout New Mexico.
 While filming in Louisiana, the production spent $57.5 million in the state and received a $17.6 million subsidy under the state's film incentive program.
 2 Guns marked the second collaboration for Wahlberg and Kormákur.
 They had first worked together on the film Contraband (2012).
 It also marks the second collaboration between Washington and Patton, who had starred together in Déjà Vu (2006).

+Home media

+2 Guns was released on DVD and Blu-ray on November 19, 2013.